Forced to play two roles — that of father and mother — single moms find it hard to provide adequate support to their kids financially and emotionally.

 Benefits are paid directly to your own personal Colorado Automated Payment (CAP) Card which is automatically issued when you file for benefits.

-The College Opportunity Trust Fund (COF) provides a stipend to eligible undergraduate students.
-The stipend pays a portion of your total resident tuition — capped at 145 credit hours, when you attend a Colorado participating public institution or at participating private school.
+The College Opportunity Trust Fund (COF) provides a stipend to eligible undergraduate students attending a Colorado participating public institution or private school.

 All eligible students must complete the COF application and authorize use of funds to receive the stipend.
 For additional information, call 720-264-8550.